 The CGI effects throughout the film still hold-up surprisingly well, as although the visual effects have definitely aged since the film’s initial release in 2011, and the CGI visuals are for sure the weakest when it comes to the entire trilogy.
 The visuals effects are still heavily detailed and feel very real when placed into their locations, which is lucky as if not, I do feel the weak CGI effects could’ve possibly derailed some of the excellent performances from the cast.
 Aside from the flaws already mentioned with the visual effects however, the action scenes throughout the film are handled pretty well, as many would probably know this film mostly for its huge action set-piece on San Francisco’s iconic Golden Gate Bridge.

-‘Rise of the Planet of the Apes’ may not be the best film within the new trilogy, but it definitely is a very solid start.
+‘Rise of the Planet of the Apes’ may not be the best film within the new trilogy, but it definitely is a very strong start.
 As although the visual effects may be lacking at points, the great cinematography, decent original score and brilliant motion-capture all backing-up Andy Serkis’ outstanding performance, all leads this initial entry to be a solid 8/10 in my opinion, with plenty of entertainment value throughout its runtime, I’d be very surprised if this first film doesn’t make many viewers want to continue-on with this sci-fi series.